tc39/notes/es9/2018-05/may-24.md

 BT: This is our chance to say no.

-MM: The history—when we first introduced “use strict”.
-Doug Crockford suggested both a “use strict”; with the quotes and a use strict;
+MM: The history—when we first introduced "use strict".
+Doug Crockford suggested both a "use strict"; with the quotes and a use strict;
 without the quotes.
 The first is ignored on earlier versions of the platform that don't recognize it, falling back to sloppy mode.
 The second causes a static rejection on platforms that don't recognize it.
 The first pragma form is the only syntactic marker we've got that is ignored, rather than causing failure, on earlier versions of the platform.